Week 2, Day 1: Node-Shell Workshop, Express, and Advice from People Who Sort of Know What They’re Doing

 })

-• Route middleware allows you to do things before a request is processed — for example, logging to the console the method and url of each request.
-The order you place your middleware and routes matters greatly — if you place your middleware after a route, then the route will happen before the middleware and the request will end there, and your middleware won't run.
+of each request.
+The order you place your middleware and routes matters greatly — if you place your middleware after a route, then the route will happen before the middleware and the request will end there, and your middleware won't run. - Having the

 After class, we attended a panel made up of Seniors (those in the “project-based” phase) and had the opportunity to hear about their experiences and get some advice from students who have been where we are and came out the other side relatively unscathed.
 Some of the tidbits I found the most important were: